BenjaminFraser/BenjaminFraser/README.md

 ## Hey! 👋

-I'm Ben, a Aerospace Engineer (Avionics, Electronic and Electrical Systems) and Data Science Practitioner.
+I'm Ben, a multi-disciplinary engineer, currently Technical Director at Marlborough Communications Limited.
+Specialisms across a range of fields, including technical leadership, hardware design, electronics, communications, sensors, communications, robotics, embedded software development, and applied ML.

-I have a specialist focus on Applied AI techniques, Machine Learning and Data Science Technologies.
-My experience in software, data science and programming extends over a decade, with expertise developed on a range of professional and personal projects in that time.
-I love working with technology, learning new skills, and working across a variety of programming languages.
+Track record and experience in Applied AI techniques, Machine Learning and Data Science Technologies.
+My past experience in software, data science and programming extends over a decade and a half, with expertise developed on a range of professional and personal projects.
+I'm passionate and love working with technology, learning new skills, and working across a variety of programming languages.
 Currently my main efforts focus around Python-based development.

 ## Some past projects: